7. Sharing code with others

 ├── README.md

-Where __init__.py is an empty file, signaling that the tests folder is a package as well, and the test_circle.py file may contain a simple set of functions for testing different aspects of the code.
+Where the test_circle.py file may contain a simple set of functions for testing different aspects of the code.
 For example the code:

 from geometry.circle import calculate_area